THE SUNDERLAND SITE - PAGE 213

 And some more 'W. H. Jolly' of Hylton bus tickets, these printed by 'Glasgow Numerical Printing Co.'
 Again of unknown date.
 An e-Bay item in Feb.
 2019, sold for GBP 2.25.
 Described as 'Pre-Decimal'.
 A larger image of the fronts of the tickets can be seen here.

-The first of two pages with many fine images of 'Jolly' buses - here
+The first of two pages with many fine images of 'Jolly' buses - here.
+Now maybe a single page!

 Wikipedia advises that after the company closed, its buses were sold to other companies.
 It is believed that KTY 23X was sold to 'Emsworth & District Motor Services', of Emsworth, Hampshire, before being donated to Asia Bus Response, as a response to the Tsunami Disaster of Dec.
 26, 2004.
 BGR 683W and BGR 684W were sold to 'Minsterley Motors', of Minsterley, Shrewsbury, Shropshire, and BGR 864W operated until at least 2006 as a school bus, when it was cited with safety issues operating as a School Bus for Mary Webb School in Pontesbury near Shrewsbury.

 It is gratifying, however, to read that in 2009, Mr. Darren Parker-Dix acquired the last remaining 'Jolly' bus in England - just in time since it was headed for the scrap yard just 4 weeks later.
 The vehicle was then owned by 'Minsterley Motors'.
 Darren is restoring the vehicle, to original condition, at Houghton, near Sunderland.
-You can read a little about the matter thanks to a 'Sunderland Echo' May 21, 2009 article, here.
+You can read a little about the matter thanks to a 'Sunderland Echo' May 21, 2009 article (no longer available but you can see it here).
 The article does not indicate which particular bus Darren had acquired, but it seems likely to have been either BGR 683W or BGR 684W, both of which buses were originally purchased by 'Jolly' back in 1953.

 Can you add to the limited knowledge I have about the 'W. H. Jolly Company'?
 If so do be in touch with the webmaster with your data or images.